Find the best legal jobs

 If you’re currently considering a legal job opportunity as a solicitor, the first thing you need to know is that there are two types of these legal professionals.

-Non-commercial solicitors, on the other hand, mostly concentrate on matters that are not within the business domain.
-Areas this type of solicitors primarily focus on are issues regarding trusts, taxation, residential property and conveyancing, inheritance and succession, criminal litigation, family law, personal injury, and various other family law jobs.
+On the other hand, non-commercial solicitors mostly concentrate on matters that don’t fall within the business domain.
+Areas these solicitors primarily focus on are issues regarding trusts, taxation, residential property and conveyancing, inheritance and succession, criminal litigation, family law, personal injury, and various other family law jobs.

 Solicitor Salaries & Training

 Across the majority of law firms with lawyer job postings, solicitors spend two years training (the duration of a standard contract).
-Gaining a well-rounded experience in various areas of law also involves trainees performing between three and six placements between multiple departments within the firm.
+Gaining a well-rounded experience in various areas of the law also involves trainees performing between three and six placements across multiple departments within the firm.

 In return, trainees receive hands-on training across a wide range of legal disciplines, as well as dedicated training sessions.

-Individuals having a legal secretary job mostly perform office management and general administration activities.
+Individuals with a legal secretary job mostly perform office management and general administration activities.
 Examples of such activities include taking dictation or minutes, typing up correspondence, preparing paperwork, or managing inbound phone calls.

 Additional activities for legal secretaries include maintaining or managing library resources and databases, assigning resources and workspaces for trainee solicitors and new employees, as well as setting up client appointments.